About

 Meet Dr. Jennifer Ho

-She is a nationally recognized physician-scientist and her lab is focused on clinical and translational research to understand mechanisms driving HFpEF.
-Dr. Ho has published over 140 peer-reviewed original investigations and is the recipient of multiple NIH awards including a K24 mid-career mentoring award.
-Dr. Ho co-directs the CardioVascular Institute’s T32 training grant at BIDMC and serves on the Board of Directors of the Sarnoff Cardiovascular Research Foundation.
-She is the recipient of multiple teaching and mentoring awards including the 2023 A. Clifford Barger Excellence in Mentoring Award at Harvard Medical School.
+Her lab has been continuously NIH funded, and she has published over 175 peer-reviewed original investigations.
+Dr. Ho directs the Cardiovascular T32 training grant at BIDMC, is the incoming Deputy Editor for Clinical Cardiology at Circulation, and serves on the Board of Directors of the Sarnoff Cardiovascular Research Foundation.
+She is the recipient of multiple teaching and mentoring awards including the 2023 A. Clifford Barger Excellence in Mentoring Award at Harvard Medical School, and was elected to the American Society of Clinical Investigation in 2024.

 Delineating HFpEF risk and scope: